picrap/FrenchRepublicanCalendar/README.md

 # French republican calendar

 This is probably totally pointless.
-I did this for fun.
+I did it for fun.
 Available as a [![NuGet Status](http://img.shields.io/nuget/v/FrenchRepublicanCalendar.svg?style=flat-square)](https://www.nuget.org/packages/FrenchRepublicanCalendar) package.

 ## How it works